 - 1 1/2 lb fresh strawberries washed with tops cut off, dried and sliced and/or raspberries

-Pre heat oven to 325 degrees and set rack in center of oven.
+Pre heat oven to 325 degrees and position rack in center of oven.

 Cream together butter and powdered sugar in a large bowl.
 Add the almond flavoring and egg, beat until combined and smooth, about 1 minute.
 Scrape bottom of bowl before adding flour.

-Using a standard jelly roll pan (12x17x1) or two 12 inch pizza pans.
-Lightly grease the pans with cooking spray and flour the pans.
-Knock any extra flour out of the pans into the sink.
+Using a standard jelly roll pan (12x17x1) or two 12 inch pizza pans, lightly grease the pans with cooking spray and flour the pans.
+Tap any extra flour out of the pans into the sink.

 Scoop the dough into the pan, and press into the pan lightly with hands.
 Use a small rolling pin to smooth the dough and distribute evenly.